Dimitrie Bolintineanu

 Dimitrie Bolintineanu ([diˈmitri.e bolintiˈne̯anu]; 14 January 1819 (1825 according to some sources), Bolintin-Vale – 20 August 1872, Bucharest) was a Romanian poet, though he wrote in many other styles as well, diplomat, politician, and a participant in the revolution of 1848.
-He was of Aromanian origins.
+He was of Aromanian origin.
 His poems of nationalist overtone fueled emotions during the unification of Wallachia and Moldavia.

 Biography

-Dimitrie Bolintineanu was of Aromanians origin, his father, Ienache Cosmad, came from Ohrid.
+Dimitrie Bolintineanu was of Aromanian origin, his father, Ienache Cosmad, came from Ohrid.
 In a few years his father, Ienache, made a successful carrier in Wallachia, first he was a tenant, small owner, then sub-prefect, with the residence in Bolintin-Vale, village near Bucharest; he does not manage to leave to his second-born son, Dimitrie, some property for relieve.

 He remained orphan of both parents since 1831, and was raised by the relatives.
 He started to earn for leaving since yearly youth, such as Grigore Alexandrescu, Ion Luca Caragiale, Mihai Eminescu, being a civil servants.
 In 1841, he was a clerk at the State Secretariat, in 1843 a secretary at the department of "Suddito Reasons".
 In 1844, It is a riddle, wrapped in a mystery, how he was raised to the rank of a Pitar (boyar who bossing the bakeries).
-In 1842t he published an admirable poem "A young girl on the bed of death", that was eulogistically presented by Ion Heliade Rădulescu (and later recited by Mihai Eminescu in Epigones), who probably played a decisive role.
+In 1842, he published an admirable poem "A young girl on the bed of death", that was eulogistically presented by Ion Heliade Rădulescu (and later recited by Mihai Eminescu in Epigones), who probably played a decisive role.
 The poem "A young girl on the bed of death" was an imitation after "La jeune captive” ("The Young Prisoner"), by André Chénier, and was published in "Courier of Ambe Sexes".